Written by Kyle Buchanan

-Now that we’re slipping back into normal routines (normal being a relative word in 2020), energy is more important than ever.
+Now that we’re slipping back into normal routines, energy is more important than ever.
 We want to have as much energy as we can, so that we feel well and motivated to tackle the new tasks the fall schedule brings our way.

 When you wake up in the morning, get some sunshine!

 Getting sun exposure in the morning, as close to waking up as possible, helps to regulate your body’s circadian rhythm (your body’s internal clock), and helps you make melatonin (the sleep hormone) at night.
 So even if you work from home, take some time in the morning to get outside (for as little as five to ten minutes) and allow your eyes to take in the sunshine.
 Just make sure you don’t look directly at the sun of course!

 What you eat during the day fuels your sleep

 What you eat on a day-to-day basis not only has an impact on your energy levels, but it also impacts your sleep.
 So with that, you want to make sure that most of your meals contain a source of protein (which your body uses to make hormones like melatonin) and a variety of veggies, including leafy greens and cruciferous veggies (these provide your body with sleep-supportive minerals like magnesium and potassium).
 Other helpful food categories to include daily are good fats, like olive oil, avocados and fish oil, and a moderate amount of starches like sweet potato and squashes (especially as we get into fall).

 In general, the more whole food/less processed your diet is, the more you ensure you are getting a plethora of nutrients that will fuel both your energy during the day, and your sleep quality at night.